timvieira/blog/content/backprop-and-chainrule.md

 Symbolic differentiation would have to use the "flat" version of this function, so no intermediate variable $\Rightarrow$ slow.

-Automatic differentiation let's us differentiate a program with *intermediate* variables.
+Automatic differentiation lets us differentiate a program with *intermediate* variables.

 * The rules for transforming the code for a function into code for the gradient